 Exercise session at a predetermined distance.

-A horse that is 1 year old; the birthdate of race horses in the Northern Hemisphere is January 1.
+A horse that is 1-year-old; the birthdate of Thoroughbred racehorses in the Northern Hemisphere is January 1.

 HOW TO READ AN EQUIBASE® BASIC PP PROGRAM